tripadvisor tripadvisor tripadvisor

 San Clemente, Roman Houses and Baths of Caracalla

-This private tour hits three of the best preserved and also fascinating archeological sites of Rome.
+This private tour embarks on three of the best preserved and also fascinating archeological sites of Rome.
 It operates only few days a week, when all three attractions are open to public, and it lasts 3 hours.

 This private walking tour firstly, starts at the entrance of the Basilica San Clemente, which offers the unique opportunity of experiencing different levels of Rome’s past.
 Below the church, finished in the Middle Ages, you’ll find another IV Century church containing some of the world’s finest medieval frescos.
 Going further below, there’s a Mithraic temple dating back to the II Century A.D., part of an older edifice that was built in the I Century A.D.